Make variables objects

 Variable types and the reference object they point to can be 2 different types.
 But the variable decides how to do the casting not the object referenced. "anintvar" and "acharvar" reference the same object."

 I am pasting this anonymous proposal here in original full length, before I rewrite it to a more concise form in that wiki page.

-#1 Updated by Yukihiro Matsumoto almost 2 years ago
+#1 Updated by Yukihiro Matsumoto about 2 years ago

 - Status changed from Open to Feedback